Fulton County grand jury recommended charges against Lindsey Graham, Georgia senators

 Graham, Loeffler, Perdue and Flynn all faced recommended charges “with respect to the national effort to overturn the 2020 presidential election.”

 Thirteen grand jurors voted to recommend indicting Graham, while seven voted no and one abstained.
-They voted 17-4 to recommend indicting Purdue and 14-6 for Loeffler.
+They voted 17-4 to recommend indicting Perdue and 14-6 for Loeffler.

 With a 16-1 vote, the grand jury overall recommended Perdue also be indicted as part of the “persistent, repeated communications directed to multiple Georgia officials and employees” between November 2020 and January 2021.